qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 child experiments's options are also set to the same options recursively.
 Let's examine how the parallel experiment is constructed by visualizing child and parent circuits.
-The child experiments can be accessed via the :meth:`~.ParallelExperiment.component_experiment` method, which indexes from zero:
+The child experiments can be accessed via the :meth:`~.CompositeExperiment.component_experiment` method, which indexes from zero:

 .. jupyter-execute::